kate-lab/How-Green-Is-Your-Plate/README.md

 ![trello board](https://res.cloudinary.com/dysirhng8/image/upload/v1637159451/greenplate/Screenshot_2021-09-29_at_17.05.09_1_p2pk6q.png)

-Some of the main challenges with project management we discovered were with working as a team on Github, making new branches, dealing with merge conflicts, and remedying issues with branches.
-We solved these issues by ensuring we kept communicating really clearly, and working as a team to support people making Github pull requests, to boost confidence until we all felt comfortable doing this individually.
+Some of the main challenges with project management we discovered were with working as a team on GitHub, making new branches, dealing with merge conflicts, and remedying issues with branches.
+We solved these issues by ensuring we kept communicating really clearly, and working as a team to support people making GitHub pull requests, to boost confidence until we all felt comfortable doing this individually.

 ## Backend and Database

 As part of our brief, the app needed to make C.R.U.D. (create, read, update, delete) operations as Axios requests to our own backend API database (which needed to include embedded and referenced relationships), so our database was made up of:

-- User collection - populated with a recipes field as owner as an embedded relationship
+- User collection - populated with a recipes field as owner as an embedded relationship.
-- Ingredient collection - with carbon footprint, water use, etc as referenced relationships
+- Ingredient collection - with carbon footprint, water use, etc as referenced relationships.
-- Recipe collection - populated with ingredients field (referenced) and User as owner (embedded)
+- Recipe collection - populated with ingredients field (referenced) and User as owner (embedded).
 - Environmental factors collection - in future we would like to link to ingredients to show low environmentally impactful ingredients!

 The CRUD requests we set up were: